 Over 60 Mayors Join NCTE in Opposing Proposed Anti-Transgender Rule Rolling Back Protections

-Over 60 mayors who represent more than 21 million constituents joined the National Center for Transgender Equality in submitting a public comment and letter opposing a proposed federal rule attempting to undermine the Department of Housing and Urban Development’s Equal Access Rule, which ensures protections for transgender people seeking federal housing and safe shelter.
+WASHINGTON, D.C. – More than 60 mayors, who represent more than 21 million constituents, joined the National Center for Transgender Equality in submitting a public comment and letter opposing a proposed federal rule attempting to undermine the Department of Housing and Urban Development’s Equal Access Rule, which ensures protections for transgender people seeking federal housing and safe shelter.

 “As leaders of boroughs, towns, and cities, we oppose rule changes that will impede our ability to protect our constituents and provide necessary shelter. ...
 Discrimination is never okay, but this proposal is particularly dangerous as our nation continues to struggle to suppress a national and global health crisis that has cost the lives of over 180,000 people across this nation. ...
 As the death toll continues to rise, we know firsthand how this pandemic has overburdened our social and medical systems and impacted our constituents, many of whom may not have access to stable housing. ...
 For transgender people, increasing barriers to health care and health care coverage is especially harmful during this public health crisis.”